Quasar (Wendell Vaughn): Pleasant Hill

 During the Avengers: Standoff! storyline, Vaughn begins to lose control of the Quantum Bands and willingly allows his memories and appearance to be altered by Kobik in Pleasant Hill, a secret S.H.I.E.L.D. prison disguised as a gated community run by Maria Hill, who poses as its mayor.
 During this time, he works as the curator of the Pleasant Hill museum.
-When Wendell's memories are restored during Baron Helmut Zemo's prison revolt, he bequeaths the Quantum Bands to a young S.H.I.E.L.D. agent named Avril Kincaid and agrees to mentor her so she can become the next Quasar.
+When Wendell's memories are restored during Helmut Zemo's prison revolt, he bequeaths the Quantum Bands to a young S.H.I.E.L.D. agent named Avril Kincaid and agrees to mentor her so she can become the next Quasar.

+Return to power

+After Avril's apparent demise while battling the Chitauri and the forces of Hydra Steve Rogers (which had briefly knocked her into a comatose state), Wendell Vaughn reacquires the Quantum Bands and resumes the Quasar mantle.
+During a mission with other cosmic heroes and the Guardians of the Galaxy, he is trapped in a black hole and catches a glimpse of Avril, revealing she is still alive but lost somewhere in space.

 Powers and abilities

 Wendell Vaughn is an athletic man with no inherent superhuman powers.
 He received extensive training in hand-to-hand combat, and moderate experience in the same.
 He is an expert in all basic espionage skills, as a S.H.I.E.L.D.
 Academy graduate.